Eurogame: History

-Due in part to postwar aversion to products which glorified conflict, the 3M series of strategy and economic games, including Acquire, became popular in Germany.
+Due in part to postwar aversion to products glorifying conflict, the 3M series of strategy and economic games, including Acquire, became popular in Germany.
 They offered a style of gameplay without direct conflict or warfare and led the way for designs that focused on resource management and competitive strategy through more peaceful means.

 German family board games

 The genre developed as a more concentrated design movement in the late 1970s and early 1980s in Germany.
-The genre spread to other European countries such as France, the Netherlands, and Sweden.
-During this time, board games in Europe often featured shorter play times than their American counterparts, along with rules that encouraged all players to remain engaged until the end, thereby reducing the risk of early elimination.
+The genre spread to other European countries including France, the Netherlands, and Sweden.
+During that time, board games in Europe often featured shorter play times than their American counterparts, along with rules that reduced the risk of early elimination, thereby encouraging all players to remain engaged until the end of the game.

 Settlers of Catan

 Although German-style designs were already popular within Germany, The Settlers of Catan, first published in 1995, paved the way for the genre outside Europe.
 While it was not the first Eurogame and not the first to achieve popularity outside Germany, it became more successful than any of its predecessors.
 Millions of copies were sold in Germany alone.
 The game's success brought new interest, investment, and attention to this genre of board games emphasizing mechanics other than direct conflict.
 Game designers like Reiner Knizia became popular globally.
 Knizia's notable designs include Amun-Re, Blue Moon City, Ingenious, Keltis, Lord of the Rings, Medici, Modern Art, Ra, Taj Mahal, Tigris and Euphrates, and Through the Desert.
 Many of his designs incorporate mathematical principles, such as his repeated use of auction mechanics.